tripledio/tripledio.github.io/team-sunburst-summary.md

 ## Changes Made

-I've added a subtle rotating sunburst effect to the team page that fades out from the center using the existing red, green, and blue colors from the CSS.
-The effect rotates slowly and is designed to be non-obtrusive.
+I've added a Japanese flag-inspired rotating sunburst effect to the team page using the existing red, green, and blue colors from the CSS.
+The effect features triangular rays with alternating colors and a circular border where the rays end.
+The effect rotates slowly and is designed to be visually interesting without being obtrusive.

 ### 1. HTML Changes